-The Department also received a Consumer Assistance Program Grant under the Affordable Care Act and will be coordinating website efforts related to both grants so as to avoid duplication.
-Through the Consumer Assistance Grant, the Department is hiring staff to develop and maintain a new website.
+The Department received a Consumer Assistance Program Grant under the Affordable Care Act and will be coordinating website efforts related to both grants so as to avoid duplication.
+Through the Consumer Assistance Grant, the Department hired staff to develop and maintain a new website.
 The Department conducted interviews and extended offers to candidates for a Consumer Information Officer as well as a Consumer Information Assistant funded through the Consumer Assistance Grant.
-The Department is also in the process of evaluating proposals for a comprehensive assessment of current consumer outreach efforts as well as the development of a consumer satisfaction survey that can be submitted online.
-In addition, the Department conducted meetings to establish a rate review "Report Card" to display rate information to consumers on its website.
-The Department also developed a web tool to display premium information to consumers while the new consumer interface is under development.
+The Department also executed a contract with a vendor for a comprehensive assessment of current consumer outreach efforts as well as the development of a consumer satisfaction survey that can be submitted online.
+In addition, the Department developed a new rate filing webpage to display rate information to consumers on its website.
+This page also provides consumers with the opportunity to comment on rate filings.